-I am an experienced Psychotherapist and Counsellor offering short-term and long-term therapy to individuals and couples.
+I have 20+ years experience as a Psychotherapist, Psychologist and Counsellor offering short-term and long-term therapy to individuals and couples.
 I have provided therapeutic support to adults for a wide range of psychological issues including anxiety, depression, OCD, eating disorders, substance misuse and recovery, PTSD and bereavement counselling.
-I offer support for adult survivors of childhood abuse, as well as couples with relationship problems.
+My main area of work is with adult survivors of childhood abuse, young persons and couples.

 Relationships form an integral part of our lives.
 A satisfying intimate relationship is good for our emotional and physical well-being.
 Couple therapy can highlight to couples and individuals why they behave in certain ways.
 Managing conflict within a relationship can be challenging.
 Learning to manage conflict can be an opportunity for growth and change, leading to a more fulfilling and satisfying relationship.

 For many years I worked for a charity offering long-term counselling to adult survivors of childhood abuse.
 I worked with individuals and facilitated a women's self-help group.
 The violation of children's bodies, especially by people in position of affection and authority, create deeply held difficulties with trust, intimacy and dependency.
 These difficulties often continue into adulthood, affecting future relationships with partners, families, and friends.
 The emotional pain suffered often leads to difficulties with work, and/or many of the psychological disorders mentioned above.

 I have also worked in a residential rehab in Thailand for Westerners seeking intensive addiction treatment in a residential setting.
 Here I ran psycho-educational groups, group therapy as well as offering individual therapy for clients as well as their family members who may be struggling with the effects of addiction, relapse and recovery.
 A lot of the work was drawing on CBT (Cognitive Behavioural Therapy) as a way of learning the tools required in order to identify unhelpful thinking patterns and then implement the changes required in order to make long-term lifestyle changes.
 We also used mindfulness and meditation which is showing some promising results especially in the treatment of anxiety based difficulties.